OldManUmby/Sundered-Shadows/Manuscript/02 Characters/01 Character Features.md

 ### Generating Ability Scores

 All races generate their ability scores the same way.
 Roll 3d6 and tally the dice; repeat this process for each ability in order.
 As noted under each lineage and class, prime requisites have advantage when rolling for ability scores.
 Once all scores are rolled, the player may swap any two.
-Prime requisites may only be swapped with a higher score.
+Prime requisites may only be swapped to gain a higher score.

-## Age

-Throughout the ruleset, all characters and creatures use the following age categories; the effects of each are as follows.
+### Aging

+When creating a character, or as a character advances in years, apply any adjustment below.

 ***Child.*** <!--add copy here-->
 ***Young.*** <!--add copy here-->
 ***Adult.*** <!--add copy here-->
-***Old.*** <!--add copy here-->
+***Old.*** <!--add copy here; master a skillset-->
 ***Venerable.*** <!--add copy here-->
 ***Ancient.*** <!--add copy here-->

+***Unnatural Aging.*** Characters and creatures rapidly aged or made young again by magic or effect are not impacted by crossing any age categories, but rather are closer to natural death or have prolonged it.

+***Immortality***.
+Characters who become immortal do not continue to age past adulthood unless they have already aged past that point; from there, all physical aging stops.
+They receive no penalties as they proceed through the years; only the bonuses. `In addition, for each "lifetime" spent as an immortal, they may master any one skillset or swap out any one skillset for a new one, assuming they have worked towards that goal.`

 ## Alignment